Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Detail of the experiment setting

-\paragraph{Model heterogeneous setting} In this subsection, we describe the system heterogeneous settings used in our experiments.
-To simulate varying client capabilities, we tested two different system heterogeneous configurations in mFedLoRU experiments where the clients had different ranks, denoted as $r$, which reflect the computational resources or constraints of each client.
+\paragraph{Personalization and model heterogeneous setting} We compare pFedLoRU against pFedLoRA \citep{wu2024fedlora}, and for mFedLoRU, we compare with the model-heterogeneous version of FedHM.
+For the model heterogeneous setting, we simulate virtual environments where each client is assigned a different nominal rank, thereby restricting them to use low-rank update matrices of varying ranks.
+In particular, we tested two different model heterogeneous configurations in mFedLoRU experiments where the clients had different ranks, denoted as $r$, which reflect the computational resources or constraints of each client.
 For FedHM, we match the number of trainable parameters corresponding to the model with specific rank in mFedLoRU experiments.

-The motivation behind these settings was to create a challenging system heterogeneous environment.
-This is particularly important since we observed that FedLoRU with $r = 128$ produces similar results to FedAvg with a full-rank model.
-Hence, these settings were designed to push the algorithm's adaptability under harsher, more diverse client conditions.
+The motivation behind these settings is to establish a challenging model heterogeneous environment.
+This is particularly important as we observed that FedLoRU with $r = 128$ produces similar results to FedAvg with a full-rank model.
+Therefore, these configurations were designed to test the algorithm's adaptability under more demanding and diverse client conditions.
+In addition, we set $\alpha_A$ and $\alpha_B$ to satisfy $\alpha_A/r_A = \alpha_A/r_B = 1/2$, as our empirical observations indicate that the choice of $\alpha$ values in the range of $1/4$ to $1$ has minimal effect on overall performance.